What Makes a Journal’s Impact Factor Matter?

 Mistake #1: Confusing Impact Factor with Quality

-A high impact factor doesn’t automatically mean every paper in the journal is significant.
+A high impact factor doesn’t automatically mean every paper in the journal is interesting.
+Here's the thing — conversely, a lower impact factor doesn’t mean a journal is bad — it might just have a narrower focus or a smaller audience.
 It’s an average, and averages can be skewed by a few highly cited papers.
-Conversely, a lower impact factor doesn’t mean a journal is bad — it might just have a narrower focus or a smaller audience.
 JCTC’s impact factor is high because its audience is deeply invested in computational chemistry, not because every single paper is a blockbuster.

 Mistake #2: Ignoring the Time Lag